mrubinst757/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Mikaela is a PhD student in the joint Statistics and Public Policy program at Carnegie Mellon University.
+bio: Max is a PhD student in the Statistics and Public Policy program at Carnegie Mellon University.

 interests:
-- Racial discrepancies in policing
-- Fairness, accountability, and transparency in machine learning (FATML)
+- Program evaluation methods in health care policy research
-- Causal inference
+- Machine learning and causal inference
-- Statistics education
+- Disparities in health care

 education:
   courses:
   - course: Ph.D. in Statistics and Public Policy
     institution: Carnegie Mellon University
     year: 2023
-  - course: MS in Statistics & Data Science
+  - course: MA in Public Policy
-    institution: Carnegie Mellon University
+    institution: Georgetown University
-    year: 2020
+    year: 2015
-  - course: BS in Mathematical Statistics
+  - course: AB in History
-    institution: Purdue University
+    institution: University of Chicago
-    year: 2018
+    year: 2010

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons